ShaleCoders/debian-pi-netinst/README.md

 - Optional: `apt-get install raspi-copies-and-fills` for improved memory management performance.
 - Optional: `apt-get install raspi-config` the tool for overclocking and much more.
-- Optional: `echo "CONF_SWAPSIZE=128" > /etc/dphys-swapfile && apt-get install dphys-swapfile`
-- Creates a 128mb swap which is enabled on boot

 Reinstalling or replacing an existing system
 --------------------------------------------